Sigtran Protocol – SS7 over IP

 The Internet is another network which was grown faster and faster with time.
 Growth was at a hardware level, from metal cables to Fiber optics.

 Single Streaming: TCP/IP uses a single stream in a TCP connection.
 The stream is the sequence of bytes.
 If one byte is corrupted, all bytes stop until corrupted bytes will not be re-transmitted again by the sender.
-Imagine there are multiple concurrent calls going on a TCP stream.
+Imagine multiple concurrent calls are going on a TCP stream.
 The problem in one call will create problems in the remaining other calls.

 Multi Streaming: A SCTP connection may have multiple streams.
 While sending a message, the user of SCTP can specify the stream to send.
 This enables parallel processing of calls without disturbing other calls in case of failure of a single call.
-While connection setup both endpoints negotiate on incoming and outgoing streams.
+While connection setup, both endpoints negotiate on incoming and outgoing streams.

 Packet Oriented: Uses sending packets (like UDP protocol style) in connection-oriented mode.